mppanayotov/angular-capital/README.md

 ## Start the app

-To start the development server run `nx serve capital`.
+To start both backed API and frontend app run `npm start`.
 Open your browser and navigate to http://localhost:4200/.
+To start dep-graph run `npm dep-graph`.
+Open your browser and navigate to http://localhost:4211/projects/all?groupByFolder=true.
+To build all project run `npm build`.

 Happy coding!

 ## Generate code